A Brief History of the Khampagar Retreat Center

 During the early 1970’s, when the Tashi Jong community was first getting established, the yogis lived in the monk’s quarters.
 Later Khamtrul Rinpoche had rooms built for the yogis on the hill above Tashi Jong, which were largely sponsored by Ani Lodro Palmo.
-During the mid-seventies Khamtrul Rinpoche managed to raise funds for the building of a “trulkhor khang”, a center where the yogis could perform practices related to their psychic energies and channels.
-This building was largely sponsored by Chogyam Trungpa Rinpoche’s community in Boulder, and was used for yogic exercises, along with monthly ceremonies of Vajrayogini practice.
+During the mid-seventies Khamtrul Rinpoche managed to raise funds for the building of a “trulkhor khang”, a hall where the yogis could perform practices related to their energies and channels.
+This building was largely sponsored by Chogyam Trungpa Rinpoche’s community in Boulder, and is used for yogic exercises, as well as monthly ceremonies of Chakrasamvara and Vajrayogini.

 In Tashi Jong’s upper Yamantaka Retreat Center are six yogis who regularly perform the practice of Yamantaka, a wrathful aspect of Manjushri who was the main personal deity of both the previous Khamtrul Rinpoche and Togden Atim.
 With the help of his disciple, Popa Rabjam Rinpoche and his Korean students, Togden Atin has carefully supervised the building of this Yamantaka Retreat Center above Tashi Jong.
 And like Ajam, Togden Atin’s Parinirvana, on July 1st 2005, was accompanied by many auspicious signs.
 His “kudung” (sacred body) was traditionally preserved before being enshrined in a Yamantaka Mandala designed by Drugu Choegyal Rinpoche.